 Graduation FAQs for 2021

-Details for a Covid-safe July 2021 Graduation are outlined below - this will be a different Graduation for all of us but we are working to make it a fitting and memorable event.
+Details for a Covid-safe December 2021 graduation are outlined below - this will be a different graduation for all of us but we are working to make it a fitting and memorable event.

 The information below will be updated as required and remains subject to change, should this be necessitated by government guidance.

 The running of graduation is subject to the UK government permitting large-scale events in December.
 Should additional restrictions be imposed, it is possible that we may have to postpone or cancel the graduation ceremonies.
 Were this to happen, graduands would be given as much notice as possible.
 Whilst we hope that graduation will take place, we would encourage graduands to avoid making non-refundable travel and accommodation arrangements, and/or take out appropriate travel insurance.

 What health and safety measures will be in place?